robik/commandr/README.md

    - Options be marked as required.

  - **Arguments** (positional)
-   - Can be marked as required
+   - Required by default, can be marked as optional
    - Default values can be specified.
    - Repeated options are supported (only last argument)